Aims and Ethos:

 Our Conferences aim to help you reflect and develop in ministry.
 We aim to offer content and activities that will enable you do this in a positive and engaged way, drawing upon a variety of approaches to good adult education and spiritual and personal development.

 Participants are drawn from the six dioceses of the West Midlands region: Birmingham, Coventry, Gloucester, Hereford, Lichfield and Worcester.

 Contexts will vary widely – from deep rural, suburban, outer estate and inner city, as well as institutional chaplaincy.
 The configuration of our work settings will also vary – single parish and multi-parish benefices, Team Ministries, associate-Incumbency, LEPs and inter-faith teams.
 We are also drawn from a wide diversity of ecclesial traditions and theological approaches.

 Please come expecting to work with and learn from colleagues in very different settings from your own as well as those which may feel familiar.
-Participants are asked and expected to do whatever ‘translation’ is necessary in applying course input to their own context.
+Much of the input will be generic to ministry across the C of E, and you will need to translate the relevance of the material for your own situation and diocese.

 Prayer and fellowship